MrPenguin07/cisco-send/README.md

 ### GNS3 Serial Bridge

-The gns3-serial-bridge.sh script works in conjunction with cisco-send-gns3.py to connect a Cisco device in GNS3 to your local terminal.
+The gns3-serial-bridge.sh script works in conjunction with cisco-send-gns3.py to connect a Cisco device in GNS3 to a local device file, similar to a regular serial connection to `/dev/ttyUSB0` etc.
 How to use:

  + Run ./gns3-serial-bridge.sh as a regular user.